 - Advocating for recognition of the CDMS among key stakeholders.

 To advance and support the research-based, ethics driven CDMS credential as the hallmark for competence in integrated disability management practice.

 The CDMS Commission has a rich history that spans 30 years.
-Offering the only independent, nationally accredited program that certifies disability management specialists, the Certification of Disability Management Specialists (CDMS) credential is the gold standard in workplace solutions and has long been recognized for excellence.
+Offering the only independent, nationally accredited program that certifies disability management specialists, the Certification of Disability Management Specialists (CDMS) credential is the industry standard in workplace solutions and has long been recognized for excellence.
 It promotes competence, high professional standards, and ethical practice in the field.

 From its inception, the Commission has been focused on providing value and enhanced expertise to those practicing in the field.
 From advancing professional development to equipping employers and employees with the knowledge and skills necessary to assist individuals to remain at or return to work, the Commission is steadfast in its commitment to meeting the demands of the industry.

 The Core Knowledge Curriculum (CKC) and related continuing education products incorporate subject matter relevant to today’s disability management professionals who are involved in a variety of practice disciplines, including rehabilitation counseling, nursing, safety, risk management, and human resources.